DjoserGenomics/djosergenomics.github.io/_posts/2025-08-09-Scroll-4-Khafres-Connections.md

 ---

-## ▶️ <a id="fetching-annotations-from-ensembl-biomart">Fetching Annotations from Ensembl BioMart</a>
+## <a id="fetching-annotations-from-ensembl-biomart">Fetching Annotations from Ensembl BioMart</a>

 We’ll use the **biomaRt** package to connect to the Ensembl database and retrieve annotation data.
-Here, we specifically use the _October 2024 Ensembl archive_ to ensure **consistent results** regardless of future updates.

 ```r
 library(biomaRt)